MetacampDAO/anchor-nft-staking-demo/readme.md

 - Transfer NFT back to the user token account from token account owned by `UserStakeInfo`.
 - Calculate points based on `last_stake_redeem` from `UserStakeInfo` and update balance in `UserInfo`

+# Further upgrade

+1. Allow any collection to create their owned staking pool
+2. Complete NFT collection verification checking
+3. Allow one click stake all, redeem all, and unstake all